 Additive manufacturing is digital manufacturing in its purest form.
 As such it is advancing at rates that are comparable to those established by Moore’s Law for processing power, doubling in size and speed every year and a half or so.
 However, unlike computer processors, additive manufacturing involves mechanical process and – more importantly – it involves real matter.
 As such, the most determining factor in the evolution of AM is the advancement of material science.
 Composite materials are the segment where the benefits of AM in terms of automation may have the biggest impact.

 In the latest 3D-Printed Composites Materials Markets – 2017: An Opportunity Analysis and Ten-Year Forecast SmarTech Publishing built the most in-depth and accurate assessment to date on the use of composite materials in additive manufacturing, analyzing the technologies that can enable automated production of parts and components based on chopped, continuous and even nano-size fiber composites in both thermoset and thermopolymer matrices.
 With overall global revenues estimated at more than $500 million by 2026 we forecast this to become a major segment in additive manufacturing and a major opportunity for manufacturing as a whole over the next ten years.

-AM is viewed in the industry as way to streamline and automate manufacturing processes, without sacrificing the benefits offered by fiber based composites in terms of weight optimization and strength.
-For the polymer 3D printing industry, the ability to 3D print composite materials parts represents a more direct path toward industrial end-use part production, including very large and geometrically complex parts for light weight aircrafts and cars.
+AM is viewed in the industry as a way to streamline and automate manufacturing processes, without sacrificing the benefits offered by fiber-based composites in terms of weight optimization and strength.
+For the polymer 3D printing industry, the ability to 3D print composite materials parts represents a more direct path toward industrial end-use part production, including very large and geometrically complex parts for lightweight aircraft and cars.

 Today there are two main 3D printing technologies that are exploring the use of composites: one is material extrusion (also known as FDM, fused deposition modeling) and the other is powder bed fusion (PBF), which mainly consists of SLS (selective laser sintering).